rob-h-w/boiling-frog/README.md

 ## Building

-Boiling Frog is a simple UI to display the maximum temperature and fan speed for a laptop/desktop.
+Boiling Frog is a simple Gnome UI in GTK4 to display the maximum temperature and fan speed for a laptop/desktop.
 It relies on [Alex Murray's Indicator Sensors](https://github.com/alexmurray/indicator-sensors) to retrieve the data it displays.